tanguybernard/computer-science-knowledge/cloud/aws/services_storage_and_databases.md

 ### Amazon Quantum Ledger Database (Amazon QLDB)

-Amazon QLDB is a ledger database service.
+Amazon QLDB is a ledger (FR: registre) database service.

 An immutable system of record where any entry can never be removed from the audits.